australian workers favour male bosses but want to work in gender-diverse teams

-“While it’s very encouraging to learn that Australians are generally feeling supported at work irrespective of gender, and we actually have a clear preference for gender diverse teams, we still have a way to go when it comes to genuine gender equality in the workforce,” said Frank Ribuot, CEO Australia & New Zealand at Randstad.
+“While it’s very encouraging to learn that Australians are generally feeling supported at work irrespective of gender, and we have a clear preference for gender diverse teams, we still have a way to go when it comes to genuine gender equality in the workforce,” said Frank Ribuot, CEO Australia & New Zealand at Randstad.

-“We ranked highly compared to other countries in the world on perceptions around gender diversity, but men still seem to be favoured in leadership roles and perceived as more likely to get ahead than their female counterparts when being considered for roles with the same skill sets.
+“We ranked highly compared to other countries in the world on perceptions around gender diversity, but men still seem to be favoured in leadership roles and perceived as more likely to get ahead than their female counterparts when being considered for positions with the same skill sets.

 Australia fared better on gender diversity than other developed countries like Japan, where 80% prefer a male boss, and we are ahead of New Zealand on most topics relating to gender equality.